-Since DCC-2618 was specifically designed to treat KIT- and PDGFR α -driven tumors such as GIST and GIST patients made up more than three-quarters of all patients enrolled, we carefully evaluated the potential therapeutic benefit in the 38 GIST patient subgroup.
+Since DCC-2618 was specifically designed to treat KIT- and PDGFR $\alpha$ -driven tumors such as GIST and GIST patients made up more than three-quarters of all patients enrolled, we carefully evaluated the potential therapeutic benefit in the 57 GIST patient subgroup.
 We enrolled patients in the Phase 1 dose escalation stage progressively from November 2015.

-The following figure shows the duration of treatment with DCC-2618 as of May 8, 2017, or the cut-off date, for all GIST patients in this trial who had received at least one dose of DCC-2618.
-Of these patients, 55% (21 of 38) remained active on study, and three of these patients or 8% (3 of 38) achieved a PR per RECIST.
-Of the 17 patients who were off study, 47% (8 of 17) discontinued due to PD per RECIST 47% (8 of 17) and 53% (9 of 17) for a variety of other reasons.
-For example, 12% (2 of 17) discontinued due to non-compliance and 18% (3 of 17) due to death.
+The following figure shows the duration of treatment with DCC-2618 as of July 28, 2017, or the cut-off date, for all GIST patients in this trial who had received at least one dose of DCC-2618.
+Of these patients, 67% (38 of 57) remained active on study.
+Of the 19 patients who were off study, 47% (9 of 19) discontinued due to PD per RECIST and 53% (10 of 19) for a variety of other reasons.

-Duration of Treatment on DCC-2618 GIST Patients (n=38) - All Dose Cohorts
+Duration of Treatment on DCC-2618 GIST Patients (n=57) - All Dose Cohorts